 When parents have never been married, a father may have to establish paternity to assert his rights to custody and visitation either by signing an Affidavit of Paternity or seeking a court order compelling genetic testing.
 Once a father has established his rights, a lawyer in Maryland could advocate for the same rights as a divorced father.

 More serious issues arise in high-conflict situations where a mother may allege violence or abuse by the father.
 These are serious matters that can jeopardize custody, visitation, and decision-making for children.
-A Maryland family law attorney who specializes in father’s rights could zealously advocate for fathers in these unfortunate situations.
+A local attorney could zealously advocate for fathers in these unfortunate situations.

-How a Maryland Father’s Rights Lawyer Can Help You
+How a Maryland Fathers’ Rights Attorney Can Help You